 Why are assessments necessary?

 Patients need to be assured that all doctors have demonstrated their ability to practice in accordance with the standards set by the GMC.
-Assessments are also part of a trainee’s personal development – a career in medicine requires doctors to demonstrate life-long learning.
+Assessments are also part of a foundation doctor's personal development – a career in medicine requires doctors to demonstrate life-long learning.
 The Foundation Programme assessments will provide feedback which can inform appraisal and personal development.

 e-portfolio as part of the specialty recruitment process.